-Shares of Common Stock Warrants to Purchase Shares of Common Stock
+23,026 Shares of Series B Convertible Preferred Stock Warrants to Purchase 13,815,600 Shares of Common Stock

-Common Stock Warrants to Purchase Common Stock
+Series B Convertible Preferred Stock Warrants to Purchase Common Stock

-We are offering shares of our common stock, and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of shares of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants), pursuant to this prospectus supplement and the accompanying prospectus.
-Each investor will receive a warrant to purchase 0.6 shares of our common stock at an exercise price of per share for each share of common stock purchased.
-The common stock and warrants will be issued separately.
+We are offering 23,026 shares of our Series B Convertible Preferred Stock ("Series B Preferred Stock"), and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of 13,815,600 shares of our common stock (and the common stock issuable from time to time upon conversion of the Series B Preferred Stock and upon exercise of each of the warrants), pursuant to this prospectus supplement and the accompanying prospectus.
+Each investor will receive a warrant to purchase 600 shares of our common stock at an exercise price of \$0.88 per share for each share of Series B Preferred Stock purchased.
+The Series B Preferred Stock and warrants will be issued separately.

 Our common stock is quoted on The NASDAQ Global Market under the symbol "CYTK."
-The last reported sale price of our common stock on June 18, 2012 was \$0.8599 per share.
-There is no established public trading market for the warrants, and we do not expect a market to develop.
-In addition, we do not intend to apply for listing of the warrants on any national securities exchange or other nationally recognized trading system.
+The last reported sale price of our common stock on June 19, 2012 was \$0.80 per share.
+There is no established public trading market for the Series B Preferred Stock or warrants, and we do not expect a market to develop.
+In addition, we do not intend to apply for listing of the Series B Preferred Stock or warrants on any national securities exchange or other nationally recognized trading system.